webmandesign/demo-content/deborah/readme.md

 # What is this?

-You are browsing a demo content files repository for [**Diana** WordPress theme by WebManDesign.eu](https://www.webmandesign.eu/portfolio/diana-wordpress-theme/).
+You are browsing a demo content files repository for [**Deborah** WordPress theme by WebManDesign.eu](https://www.webmandesign.eu/portfolio/deborah-wordpress-theme/).

 ## Quality of imported media files